LukeGall/Level-4-Solo-Project/notesDiary.md

 Rough Puzzle creation plan (not in order)
 * MakePuzzle component - done
-* Make confirmation component
+* Make confirmation part - done
 * Make puzzle board.ts - done
 * Add set of pieces to board object and make pieces enum - done
 * Move create piece to board.ts - done
 * set up delete piece function - done
 * Set up locked var on piece to determine if it can be clicked and deleted - done;
-* Create createPuzzle service
+* Create createPuzzle service - done
 Board service needs to set board instead of just having a base one, meaning the functionality of the service can be used for different board, in our case a puzzle board. - done
 * Make sure pieces doesn't use click in it's process marble - done

 Make puzzle component
-* Will include board plus selection bar and buttons for lock in
+* Will include board plus selection bar and buttons for lock in - done
-* Will need a prompt box to give instructions when creating
+* Will need a prompt box to give instructions when creating - done
-* Confirmation component will have a form in it so use a service for this
+* Confirmation component will have a form in it so use a service for this - done

 Puzzle board will extend the current board
 * Two new slot arrays for starting setup and final set up -done